-On June 29, 2022, Inhibikase filed its Investigational New Drug Application ("IND") with the FDA in preparation to initiate clinical development of IkT-001Pro, the Company's prodrug of imatinib mesylate to treat Stable-phase Chronic Myelogenous Leukemia (SP-CML).
-Due to a clerical error in the submission, the review of the IND was delayed by more than 20 days, but the Division of Hematological Malignancies confirmed that FDA review of the IND should be completed no later than August 26, 2022.
-IkT-001Pro will be evaluated in a two-part dose finding/dose equivalence study in up to 62 healthy volunteers.
-The study is designed to evaluate the steady-state pharmacokinetics of IkT-011Pro and determine the dose of IkT-001Pro equivalent to 400 mg imatinib mesylate, the standard of care dose for SP-CML.
-Assuming FDA permits the IND to proceed, Inhibikase expects to initiate this two-part bioequivalence study in the third or fourth quarter of 2022.
-Following this study, Inhibikase will confer with the FDA to begin the New Drug Application, ("NDA") process following the proposed approval path for IkT-001Pro under the 505(b)(2) statute.
-The Company will simultaneously pursue a superiority study comparing the selected dose of IkT-001Pro to standard-of-car 400 mg imainib mesylate in SP-CML patients using a novel two-period wait list crossover switching study.
+In July 2022, we filed our IND with the FDA in preparation to initiate clinical development of IkT-001Pro, our prodrug of imatinib mesylate to treat Stable-phase Chronic Myelogenous Leukemia (SP-CML).
+IkT-001Pro will be evaluated in a two-part dose finding/dose equivalence study in up to 56 healthy volunteers.
+The study is designed to evaluate the steady-state pharmacokinetics of IkT-001Pro and determine the dose of IkT-001Pro equivalent to 400 mg imatinib mesylate, the standard-of-care dose for SP-CML.
+Following clearance of the IND by the FDA on August 26, 2022, the two-part study, now known as the '501' study, was initiated with first patient dosing anticipated by the beginning of December, completion of the first cohort anticipated by year end 2022 and completion of the pharmacokinetic analysis anticipated in early first quarter 2023.
+Following completion of both parts of this study and assuming the equivalent dose of IkT-001Pro relative to 400 mg imatinib mesylate is established, we will confer with the FDA to begin the NDA process following the proposed approval path for IkT-001Pro und the 505(b)(2) statute.
+We will simultaneously pursue a superiority study comparing the selected doses of IkT-001Pro to standard-of-care 400 mg imatinib mesylate in SP-CML patients using a novel two-period wait list crossover switching study.